Snir-Dekel/java-website/README.md

 ☐ when user login with different IP address, his account will be unverified which means he wont be able to login ☐ unless he will verify his account through link in his email that the new login is him ☐ profile picture
-  ☐ there is an nsfw detector from api so users cant distract other users with the picture ☐ each user can save encrupted and zipped files to DB ☐ script files are embedded into jsp files because of server side rendering
+  ☐ there is an NSFW detector from api so users cant distract other users with their profile picture ☐ each user can save encrypted and zipped files to DB ☐ script files are embedded into jsp files because of server side rendering

 </pre>